LexiFi/menhir/doc/new-rule-syntax-blog-post.md

 syntax, there is no need to record them in the abstract syntax.

 In an abstract syntax tree, I would like every subtree to be annotated with its location in the input text.
-To achieve this, I use a traditional
+This would be important, in a real-world programming language implementation, in order to produce error messages carry a source code location.

-technique: I define two types, `expr` and `raw_expr`, in a mutually recursive manner.
+To achieve this, I use a traditional technique: I define two types, `expr` and `raw_expr`, in a mutually recursive manner.
 An expression is a raw expression annotated with a location (a pair of a start position and an end position).
 A raw expression is an integer literal, an application of a unary operator to an expression, or an application of a binary operator to two expressions.
 Thus, like a cake, an abstract syntax tree has layered structure: one layer of location information, one layer of structural information, one layer of location information, one layer of structural information, and so on.

 Let me now move on to the description of the parser.
 This time, I am eventually interested in producing an abstract syntax tree.